Panajev/CocosLib/README.md

 ```
 #!/bin/bash
-#Do we need to download the code from GitHub?
+#Do we need to force the script to download the code from GitHub?
-#Set to false to just build the library again after successfully cloning the repo's.
-DOWNLOAD_GIT="TRUE"
+DOWNLOAD_GIT="FALSE"

 #To download the latest tag
 SAFE_TAG=("" "" "")